KTH/devops-course/contributions/demo/week2/fransho-lindanyc/README.md

 **Relevance**

 This demo is relevant to DevOps since GitHub actions automates testing, ensuring continuous integration.
 The ESLint pre-push hook ensures continuous quality enforcement.
 This results in automation of repetitive tasks, quality checks and fast feedback.
-By combinding these two helpful methods, you can get a verification of the quality of the code and avoid bugs early in the workflow.
+By combining these two helpful methods, you can get a verification of the quality of the code and avoid bugs early in the workflow.